jpulse-net/jpulse-framework/docs/dev/work-items.md

     - welcome note based on login status
     - "this page is meant to be overloaded by site/webapp/view/home/index.shtml"
     - links (or buttons like in /admin/) to /jpulse-docs/ and /jpulse-examples/
+  - add a jPulse.UI.sourceCode.register()
+    - syntax highlighting based on prims.js
+    - show a copy button on hover to copy to clipboard
+  - add a jPulse.clipboard with copy to clipboard functionality
+  - create new docs/handlebars.md markdown doc

+- docs/markdown.md:
+  - loops: needs doc update:
+    - iterate over object keys, in addition to arrays
+    - document @index, @first, @last, @key, this
+- markdown rendering:
+  - scroll X auto for each code block (avoid horizontal scroll of whole page)
+  - `single quote text` is a bit too small
+  - ```triple quote code block```:
+    - first line has buggy indent
+    - a bit too large compared to other text
+- is cache disabled on include with context? if so, try to make it work with enabled cache

+- move handlebar stuff from view controller to handlebar controller?
+  - offer an API to expand text with handlebars?